Jan 18/25; Volume 30/Number 15

 - What is WPC exactly?

 The “w” stands for wood, but the fact is the majority of WPC-type products entering the market today do not contain wood.
 WPC is a composite material made of thermoplastics, calcium carbonate and wood flour.
-Extruded as a core material, it is marketed as being waterproof, rigid and dimensionally stable.
-In an effort to differentiate their products, suppliers are branding their WPC offerings with names such as enhanced vinyl plank, engineered luxury vinyl flooring and waterproof vinyl.
+Extruded as a core material, it is marketed as being waterproof, rigid and dimensionally stable—thereby overcoming various traditional engineered wood disadvantages while still offering wood-look visuals.
+In an effort to differentiate their products, suppliers are branding their WPC offerings with names such as enhanced vinyl plank, engineered vinyl plank (or EVP flooring) and waterproof vinyl flooring.

 Shaw Floors, for example, brands its Floorté as enhanced vinyl plank with an “improved formulation” that gives it greater density than WPC.
 Mannington’s new Adura Max is an enhanced vinyl plank the company is touting as the “quietest product on the market.”